Charles River Reservation: Riverbend Park

 Riverbend Park extends on the north side of the Charles, from the Eliot Bridge to Western Ave. in Cambridge.
 In 1974 Isabella Halsted (who lived on Memorial Drive) circulated a letter asking if neighbors would support closing the Drive to vehicles on Sundays from spring to fall.
 She may have been familiar with the closing of sections of Rock Creek Parkway in Washington, D.C.
 A portion of the drive was blocked off for the first time the following year.
 For nine years, the private Trust for Riverbend Park raised funds to cover the cost of the road closing.
 In 1985 the state legislature authorized and funded the permanent closing of the road from April to November.

 Recreation

 The reservation's multiple recreational opportunities include cycling on the Charles River Bike Paths, motorized and non-motorized boating, playgrounds, picnicking, swimming pools, tennis courts, ice skating, and concerts at the Hatch Memorial Shell.
-Sailboat rentals are offered through the non-profit Community Boating, Inc. A quarter mile (400 meter) Braille trail is located in Watertown, near the foot of Irvine Street.
+Sailboat rentals are offered through the non-profit Community Boating, Inc. A quarter mile (400 meter) Braille trail is located in Watertown, near the foot of Irving Street.